 Healthy Streets are for people living nearby who are walking, biking and rolling.
-They will remain open to local vehicle traffic only, including residents, emergency response vehicles, garbage and recycling pickups and delivery vehicles.
+They will remain open to local vehicle traffic only, including residents and their visitors, emergency response vehicles, garbage and recycling pickups and delivery vehicles.
 People driving should use extra caution.

 - Keep moving

 - Maintain proper social distancing -- at least six feet between yourself and others -- to help reduce the spread of the virus

 - Use a light at night.
 For bikes, a white light in front and red reflector or light in back